iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 **OS Disk**

-Each worker node should have an SSD with 100 GB free space in `/opt` directory for storing IOMesh metadata.
+An SSD with at least 100 GB of free space in the /opt directory for storing IOMesh metadata.

 **Data & Cache Disk**